 cavern

-Cavern is the Survex data processing engine.
+cavern is the Survex data processing engine.

 If multiple survey data files are listed on the command line, they are processed in order from left to right.
 Settings are reset to their defaults before processing each file.